John-Nik/portfolio/README.md

 - - **0.8.1.1:** Small change to debug google tag
   - **0.8.1.2:** Removed preserveBehavior as that might be causing issues
   - **0.8.1.3:** The problem was preserveBehavior.
 Added preserveBehavior back with different syntax
+  - **0.8.1.4:** Tweaked the time when the google tag loads to increase pagespeed score